-- In a bowl, marinate the meat in the Seasonings for a few hours.
+- In a large bowl, combine the chicken and seasonings, and keep in the refrigerator for 2 hours.

-- While you are waiting for the pastry sheet to be half thawed, start cooking the filling.
-In a frying pan, heat oil on medium high heat and cook the chicken.
-When it starts to change color, add the mix vegetables and a little bit more of Tandoori mix.
-When everything is cooked, turn off the heat and set aside to let it cool. * Please note: the picture shows double amount.
+- While you are waiting for the puff pastry sheet to be half thawed, start cooking the filling.
+In a frying pan, heat the oil on medium-high heat and cook the chicken.
+When no longer pink, add mix vegetables and tandoori spice mix.
+Remove from the heat and let cool.
+Please note: the picture shows a double amount.

 - Place the puff pastry sheets on a lightly floured surface and use a fork to prick the pie sheets if your pie sheets are not docked.
-Then cut them into 9 circles per sheet using a (2½ inch diameter) round cookie cutter.
+Then cut them into 9 circles per sheet using a (2 ½ inch (6.4 cm) diameter) round cookie cutter.
 Roll up the scrapes into a ball and re-roll them and cut into circles.

-- Preheat the oven to 400F degrees.
+- Preheat the oven to 400ºF (200ºC).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Beat the egg and water in a small bowl.

-- Place half of the pastry circles (26 circles for me) onto a parchment paper lined baking sheet.
+- Place half of the pastry circles (26 circles for me) onto a baking sheet lined with parchment paper.
 Then put a small amount of filling in the center and brush the edges of the pastry circles with the egg wash using a pastry brush.

 - Put remaining pastry circles on top of the filling and press the edges of circles firmly to seal with a fork.

-- Using a kitchen knife, make 2 small slits on top of the pastry and brush the top of pastries with the egg wash using a pastry brush.
+- Using a kitchen knife, make 2 small slits on top of the pastry (for air vent) and brush the top of pastries with the egg wash using a pastry brush.

-- Bake for 15-20 minutes or until the pastries are nice golden brown on the top.
+- Bake at 400ºF (200ºC) for 15-20 minutes or until the pastries are a nice golden brown on the top.
 Remove from the oven and let the pastries cool slightly on wire cooling rack.
+Enjoy warm!